mbway/game-jam-2018/docs/problems_with_gdscript.md

     - for example, cannot return multiple values from a function, so have to construct a list instead and place the multiple elements inside the list, and there is no pattern matching either so you have to manually unpack the list as well
 - missing 'quality of life' language features such as
     - syntax for exponents: `a**x` or `a^x`
+    - variadic arguments
+    - automatic constructors based on the attributes present in the class
+    - destructors
+- using `ClassName.new` is clunky
+- can't access variables and functions of an outer class from within an inner class because the language lacks closures: https://github.com/godotengine/godot/issues/4472
 - doesn't always raise errors when things go wrong
     - have to inherit from `Node` in order to use `connect`, but if you didn't know that or forget, no error will be raised, the connected method will simply never be called...
 - rips off python but changes syntax and conventions arbitrarily just to be different, such as booleans being lower case or using null instead of None, func instead of def etc.